Skip to content

 For non-energy related emissions that account for approximately 20 per cent of our total emissions inventory (industrial process, agriculture, and waste emissions) we consider:

-A weighted average historical change in energy efficiency and decarbonization is used to estimate a value for 2021.
-While the weighting considers the historical trends in energy efficiency and decarbonization since 2005, it weighs most recent years more heavily (i.e., changes in annual intensity for the years between 2015 and 2021, are weighed more heavily than the annual changes in intensity for the years between 2005 and 2015).
-In addition, where the 2021 year exhibits a change in activity far outside the historical average (due to the COVID-19 pandemic) the weighted average of the 2019-2021 year is excluded.
-Finally, where the 2021-2022 change in activity increased by an amount significantly above the historical average, historical years that also had significantly higher than average activity increases were weighted higher.
+A weighted average historical change in energy efficiency and decarbonization is used to estimate a value for 2023.
+While the weighting considers the historical trends in energy efficiency and decarbonization since 2005, it weighs most recent years more heavily (i.e., changes in annual intensity for the years between 2015 and 2022, are weighed more heavily than the annual changes in intensity for the years between 2005 and 2015).
+In addition, where the 2022 year exhibits a change in activity far outside the historical average the weighted average of the 2019-2021 year is excluded.
+Finally, where the 2022-2023 change in activity increased by an amount significantly above the historical average, historical years that also had significantly higher than average activity increases were weighted higher.
 These weighting corrections were found to be necessary to account for non-linear responses in emissions changes that arise from large changes in activity.

 1. Physical production data (i.e., physical units of production for the given sector).
 As an example, the total production of natural gas in Canada in m3 for the upstream natural gas production and processing sector.